Fast track your treatment

 This is beneficial to you for several reasons:

 And, if for some reason a second surgery is needed in the future, the femoral bone is still intact, meaning a second procedure is much easier.

 Hip replacement and resurfacing are generally safe surgical procedures.
 These include:

 It is important to discuss these risks with your Consultant to understand their likelihood and put your mind at ease.

 However, you should consult with your consultant surgeon regarding the length of your recovery and when you can begin lifting heavy objects or standing for long periods of time again.

 You will be given physiotherapy exercises to practice.

-It is important that you practice these as instructed, as they are designed to promote an effective recovery.
+It is important that you practice these as instructed, as they are designed to facilitate a speedy effective recovery.

 A breakdown of the surgery cost for hip resurfacing